PGEHackathon/data2023/README.md

 **Goal**: Develop a data analytics and machine learning workflow in Python to:

-* prediction / classification **"fail" or "not fail" within 30 days** for 40 Artifical Lift Electronic Submersible Pumps
+* prediction / classification **"fail" or "not fail" within 30 days** for 40 artificial lift Electronic Submersible Pumps

 #### Background

-In order to prevent the production loss caused by Electronic Submersible Pump (ESP) failures in Artifical Lifts, we challenge the Energy A.I.
-Hackathon 2023 teams of The University of Texas at Austin, engineering and science students to build a data-driven model to detect when an ESP is within 30 days of failure.
+In order to prevent the production loss caused by Electronic Submersible Pump (ESP) failures in artificial lift operations, we challenge the Energy A.I.
+Hackathon 2023 teams of The University of Texas at Austinto build a data-driven model to detect when an ESP is within 30 days of failure.

 This will require: